BlakeCampbells/BlakeCampbells/README.md

 [![Blake's GitHub Banner](./blake_header.jpg)](https://blakecampbell.com)

 # Hey!
-I'm Blake a Senior Web Dev with a focus on front-end developer.
+I'm Blake a Senior Developer with a focus on the front-end.
 VueJS/Nuxt/Rails are my preferred tools.
 <!--
 **BlakeCampbells/BlakeCampbells** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.